thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_teams_(branching,_merging).desc.md

  - `git merge <branchname>` merges the specified branch into the current branch
  - `git merge <branchname1> <branchname2>` merges branch 1 into branch 2
- - `git merge <branchname> --squash` merges the specified branch into the current branch by squashing all the commits.
+ - `git merge <branchname> --squash` merges the specified branch into the current branch by combining (squashing) all the commits into one

 ## Git Workflow
  - Master will be the branch used to deploy to production environments.